sanic-org/sanic-guide/src/en/plugins/sanic-ext/http/methods.md

 access-control-allow-origin: *
 connection: keep-alive
 ```
-:---

-::: tip
-Even though Sanic Extensions will setup these routes for you automatically, if you decide to manually create an `@app.options` route, it will *not* be overridden.
+::: tip Even though Sanic Extensions will setup these routes for you automatically, if you decide to manually create
+an `@app.options` route, it will *not* be overridden.
 :::

-### `TRACE`

----:1
+:::tab TRACE

 - **Configuration**: `AUTO_TRACE` (default `False`)
 - **MDN**: [Read more](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/TRACE)
-:--:1
-:---

----:1

 By default, `TRACE` endpoints will **not** be automatically created.
-However, Sanic Extensions **will allow** you to create them if you wanted.
+However, Sanic Extensions **will allow** you to
+create them if you wanted.
 This is something that is not allowed in vanilla Sanic.

-:--:1

 ```python
 @app.route("/", methods=["trace"])